Using Perspective in Photography

 Single point perspective adds a sense of depth to photography and can be quite dramatic.

 It is, of course, in some ways an illusion – the railway tracks don’t actually get closer together.
 You can use leading lines to accentuate the single point perspective illusion.
-Roads, railways, walls, fences, buildings and lines of trees are all things which emphasise distance.
+Roads, railways, walls, fences, buildings and lines of trees are all things which emphasise distance – see our guide to leading lines photography here.

 You can adjust your aperture to increase the effect.
 Make your focal point a subject closer to your lens with the horizon farther away, select a shallower aperture – such as f/1.8 – and you can greatly enhance your use of single point perspective.